 International intercompany transactions

 There are various provisions of Colombian tax regulations that are relevant when planning international intercompany transactions.
 Most of them are aimed at preventing tax abuse.
-Below we refer to the ones we consider are the most relevant.
+Below, we refer to the ones we consider the most relevant.

 Transfer pricing regime

-The Colombian transfer pricing regime follows the OECD guidelines and is applicable to transactions between a Colombian party and (1) a foreign related party; or (2) a related party located in a free trade zone.9 Colombian transfer pricing regulations also apply to all transactions involving a person or entity located, resident or domiciled in a non-cooperative jurisdiction (tax haven), even if the parties are not related.
-Under this regime, the prices or profit margins shall be set at arm's length.10 It is expected that arm's-length remuneration will be obtained for the transfer of functions, assets or risks within a group of companies.
+The Colombian transfer pricing regime follows the OECD guidelines and is applicable to transactions between a Colombian party and (1) a foreign related party or (2) a related party located in a free trade zone.
+Colombian transfer pricing regulations also apply to all transactions involving a person or entity located, resident or domiciled in a non-cooperative jurisdiction (tax haven), even if the parties are not related.
+Under this regime, the prices or profit margins shall be set at arm's length.
+It is expected that arm's-length remuneration will be obtained for the transfer of functions, assets or risks within a group of companies.
 This provision is based on the OECD report on business restructurings.
-As part of the formal obligations arising from the Transfer Pricing Regime, the Colombian taxpayer shall prepare supporting documentation that includes a master file containing all relevant global information in connection with the multinational group, as well as a local report with all information regarding the operations carried out by the taxpayer.
+As part of the formal obligations arising from the transfer pricing regime, the Colombian taxpayer shall prepare supporting documentation that includes a master file containing all relevant global information in connection with the multinational group, as well as a local report with all the information regarding the operations carried out by the taxpayer.

 As a general rule, reorganisations involving a foreign party are eligible for tax-free treatment only if the entity receiving the assets is a Colombian tax resident and the previously mentioned statutory requirements are met.

 Conversely, all capital contributions of property where the transferor is a Colombian tax resident and the transferee is a foreign entity are a taxable event in Colombia, without exception.
-Moreover, these contributions are subject to the Colombian Transfer Pricing Regime, even if the parties are not related, hence, the value attributed to the contributed property shall be arm's-length.12
+Moreover, these contributions are subject to the Colombian transfer pricing regime, even if the parties are not related; hence, the value attributed to the contributed property shall be at arm's length.5

 Withholding tax on cross-border payments

-Colombian subsidiaries and branches of foreign companies are allowed to deduct payments made to their home offices only if such payments were subject to (1) withholding tax in Colombia and (2) the Colombian Transfer Pricing Regime.
-Moreover, whenever the payment is made in consideration for a service, the Colombian taxpayer shall be able to demonstrate to the tax authorities that the service was real (i.e., it was rendered).13
+Colombian subsidiaries and branches of foreign companies are allowed to deduct payments made to their home offices only if such payments were subject to (1) withholding tax in Colombia and (2) the Colombian transfer pricing regime.
+Moreover, whenever the payment is made in consideration for a service, the Colombian taxpayer must be able to demonstrate to the tax authorities that the service was real (i.e., it was rendered).6

-Further to the 2018 Tax Reform the withholding tax rate applicable to payments made to the Home Office in consideration for management services increased from 15 per cent to 33 per cent.
+Following the 2018 tax reform, the withholding tax rate applicable to payments made to the Home Office in consideration for management services increased from 15 per cent to 33 per cent.

 Limitation on deductibility of tax losses